-The Environmental Assessment and Protection Division will coordinate research, education, and service efforts of the Center and the University relating to the maintenance, protection, and improvement of environmental quality in Hawaii.
-This division will emphasize research that directly supports state policy makers, provide science-based input to legislative environmental committees as solicited, and continue to serve as a conduit for the transfer of interdisciplinary academic and research expertise in environmental matters from the UH to the government.
+The Environmental Assessment and Protection Division will coordinate research, education, and service efforts of the Center and the University relating to the maintenance, protection, and improvement of environmental quality in Hawai'i especially as it relates to water quality.
+This division will emphasize research that directly supports state policy makers, provide science-based input to legislative environmental committees as solicited, and continue to serve as a conduit for the transfer of interdisciplinary academic and research expertise in water-related environmental matters from the UH to the government.
 The division's research program will be highly interdisciplinary and focus on issues of particular importance to improving environmental management decisions in the Pacific.
-These issues include solid waste disposal, reduction, and management; material flows into and out of the islands; recycling and reuse; energy recovery from waste products, etc. The division will work closely with the EPA as well as other federal and state agencies in Hawaii addressing various environmental issues affecting the Hawaiian Islands and other islands in the Pacific.
-The division will also develop curriculum focused on water resources and administer informal and formal educational programs of the Center.
+This work includes development of methods of detection and qualification of water contaminants and testing of water quality remediation methods.
+The division will work closely with the EPA as well as other federal and state agencies in Hawai'i addressing various water-related environmental issues affecting the Hawaiian Islands and other islands in the Pacific.
+The division will also support efforts to improve science communication regarding water-related problems to affected communities.